Our aims and work

 MOD FAB Activity Holidays for Bereaved Service Families

-Family Activity Breaks (FAB) has been supported by the Charity Fund since 2008 and in 2015 was awarded £30,000 to continue providing bereaved military families with activity-based holidays in an adventurous but caring environment.
-This enabled the charity to run camps at YHAs South Downs, Whitby and Coverack, Cornwall, giving opportunities for families to meet others going through the same experience, share time with them and receive peer support.
-Some 70 adults and 108 children attended the camps.
+Family Activity Breaks (FAB) has been supported by the Charity Fund since 2008 and in 2017 was awarded £30,000 to continue providing bereaved military families with activity-based holidays in an adventurous but caring environment.
+This provides opportunities for families to meet others going through the same experience, share time with them and receive peer support.
 Feedback from the families continues to confirm that the holidays meet a real need and make a huge difference to those involved.

 Civil Service Retirement Fellowship